RESIDENCY AT CCN GRENOBLE

 Highlighting the various trades involved in the creation of choreographic gesture is a key aspect of Aina Alegre and Yannick Hugron's project for the Centre chorégraphique national.
 In 2025 and 2026, they have chosen to support Jan Fedinger, visual artist and lighting designer, to underline the collective dynamic that underpins all artistic creation.

-Jan Fedinger is originally from the Netherlands.
+Jan Fedinger is originally from Germany.
 He works in a variety of media, with light as his principal medium.
 His work includes performance installations, lighting creations for the stage, performances, photographs and drawings.

 Jan Fedinger's work has been presented in Europe and elsewhere in the context of theater and visual art.
 His artistic approach is characterized by the search for and creation of territories and experiences never before known, but always already dreamed of.